nagasudhirpulla/taming_python/blog/skills/flask_directory_listing.md

 * This can be achieved using `safe_join` function from flask ( for example safe_join(folderPath, urlPath) )
 * The advantage of using safe_join over os.path.join is that it ensures that files above the server base folder are not served.
 Hence an security issue can be addressed using safe_join function

-## Get parent fopath URL of a folder
+## Get parent folder path of a folder

 ## Injecting form object into the template